 The following information is not to replace the instructions provided in your kiln owner's manual.
-Refer to the owner's manual for complete information on the operation and features of the DynaTrol digital controller.
+Refer to the owner's sales@hotkilns.com · hotkilns.com manual for complete information on the operation and features of the DynaTrol digital controller.